nixworks/public/news/2014/07/25/index.md

 ##### McDonald's restaurants
 ### [McDonald's restaurants stop selling Chicken McNuggets and some other chicken products in Hong Kong, China and Japan from Shanghai Husi Foods that allegedly sold out-of-date items to fast food restaurants. ](/news/2014/07/25/mcdonald-s-restaurants-stop-selling-chicken-mcnuggets-and-some-other-chicken-products-in-hong-kong-china-and-japan-from-shanghai-husi-foods.md)
-_Context: China, Chicken McNuggets, Hong Kong, Japan, fast food, McDonald's restaurants_
+_Context: China, Japan, fast food, Hong Kong, McDonald's restaurants, Chicken McNuggets_

 ##### Vietnam
 ### [Vietnamese authorities confirm that a shipment of Vietnamese-owned air-to-air missile parts bound for Ukraine was detained by Finland on June 24 after raising concerns the consignment of military hardware violated arms-export regulations. ](/news/2014/07/25/vietnamese-authorities-confirm-that-a-shipment-of-vietnamese-owned-air-to-air-missile-parts-bound-for-ukraine-was-detained-by-finland-on-jun.md)